OpusCapita/react-showroom-client/README.md

 ## Motivation to develop

 The fundamental ideas of ReactJS is **modularity** and **code reuse**.
-You should't rewrite same things every time.
+You shouldn't rewrite same things every time.

 [What ReactJS creators say about it:](https://facebook.github.io/react/docs/thinking-in-react.html)